celiakwan/rust-jwt-auth/README.md

 diesel setup
 ```

 Generate database migration files.
-It will generate two sql files. `up.sql` defines how database migration will be applied and `down.sql` defines how it will be reverted.
+The following command will generate two sql files. `up.sql` defines how database migration will be applied and `down.sql` defines how it will be reverted.
 ```
 diesel migration generate add_users
 ```